 Finding an ideal domain name for your website can be tricky.
-After hours of researching, you may find your perfect domain name.
+After hours of research, you may find your perfect domain name.
 Now, you are all set to start your WordPress website.

 But what if you realize it’s not the right domain for your website?
 What if you feel an urgency to change the domain name of your WordPress site?
 You could be facing issues with your branding.
 Or you could just give yourself a fresh start.